-- If you want to use Audyssey Dynamic EQ or Audyssey Dynamic Volume[®] with THX listening modes, set the "Loudness Plus" setting to "Off" and set "Preserve THX Settings" to "No" (→ page 50). - If you make Dynamic Volume active, "Dynamic EQ" is set to "On".
-The Dynamic Vol indicator will light. - When "Dynamic EQ" is set to "Off", "Dynamic Volume" is automatically switched to "Off". - These technologies cannot be used when: - a pair of headphones is connected, or - Direct listening mode is selected.
+- If you want to use Audyssey Dynamic EQ® or Audyssey Dynamic Volume® with THX listening modes, set the "Loudness Plus" setting to "Off" and set "Preserve THX Settings" to "No" (→ page 52). - If you make Dynamic Volume active, "Dynamic EQ" is set to "On".
+The Dynamic Vol indicator will light. - When "Dynamic EQ" is set to "Off", "Dynamic Volume" is automatically switched to "Off".